awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.Snapshots.md

 1. Choose **\!Execute** on the SQL Editor menu to run the script file and create the database objects\.
 When the script finishes, verify that all database objects exist as expected\.

-1. Use the bcp utility to export data from the RDS SQL Server DB instance into files\.
+1. Use the bcp utility to export data from the RDS for SQL Server DB instance into files\.
 Open a command prompt and type the following command\.

    ```
    bcp database_name.schema_name.table_name out data_file -n -S aws_rds_sql_endpoint -U username -P password